CartoDB/documentation/app/content/react/guides/getting-started.md

 * **src/components/common**: common components as Header, Footer, Menus, etc

-* **src/components/layers**: deck.gl layers that area available to the Map component.
+* **src/components/layers**: deck.gl layers that are available to the Map component.

 * **src/components/views**: pages which match with routes.